Dr. Joyce Ashamalla

 Dr. Joyce Ashamalla is the managing partner at Hinsdale Animal Hospital with Kremer Veterinary Service, as well as a partner at CARE Animal Emergency Hospital.
 She received her BS in Animal Sciences from the University of Illinois- Champaign Urbana, where she also completed her Doctorate in Veterinary Medicine in 2007.
 She is AO certified, USDA-APHIS accredited, and is a member of the CVMA, ISVMA, AVMA.

-Most of the time when we think of a dog in the wild having a meal, we think of them eating the meat from their hunt.
+When you imagine a dog in the wild eating a meal, we think of them eating the meat from their hunt.
 We don’t usually think of this instinctive hunter running into a field of vegetables and gorging themselves on carrots and lettuce.

 However, evidence shows that dogs were designed to eat both meat, vegetables and fruits (omnivores).
 But are vegetables good for dogs?
 What about fruit?
 Yes!
 There are considerable health benefits to be gained by dogs eating some of these foods.
 Fruits and vegetables for dogs are a good idea, but some can harm them.
 So of these safe fruits and vegetables for dogs, which are actually good for them?
 Let’s look at the options.